What to look for when choosing a ventilation system?

 Ventilation systems with heat recovery are highly efficient.
 Rooms are equipped with fans that have a heat recovery function.
 Fresh air flows into the rooms through special fans without causing high energy losses.

-Note on combined systems
+⇒ Note on hybrid systems

 Retrofitting